Sustainability Update 2026

 Book edging is the process of adding color, patterns, or detailed designs to the outer edges of a book’s pages.
 This technique is used to make a book stand out, or align with a specific brand or theme.
 There are three main ways to achieve this effect: manual, automatic, and digital processes.
 The right choice depends on the level of detail you need and your budget.

-Three Ways to Print on Book Edges
+Book Edging Guide: Three Ways to Print

 1. Manual Process